CUEH Development Environment Guides

 The JetBrains CLion application is an IDE and is relatively useful for the course you are studying as it provides a means to develop applications for the C++ programming language.

 Downloading the IDE is relatively straight forward, you can use a single command.
 Before you can execute the command, you will need to open the Terminal window.
-To do this, you can either use the keyboard shortcut: Ctrl + Alt + T or search for Terminal in the Application screen as shown in Figure 1.
+To do this, you can either use the keyboard shortcut: Ctrl + Alt + T or search for Terminal in the Application.

 In the terminal window, you can proceed with downloading the IDE file by entering the following command: